 Historical Atlas of California.
 (Ref 911.794 B388) Norman: University of Oklahoma, 1974.

-California Missions Studies Association (CMSA) offers background information and photos of the 21 missions from 1895 to 1940.
+California Missions Foundation offers background information and photos of the 21 missions, including virtual tours and other video guides.

 Encyclopedia of the American West.
 (Ref 978.003 P541) 4 vols.
 New York: Macmillan, 1996